huzimun/CMIngre/README.md

             <h3 id='data_sources'>A. Data Sources</h3>
                 <big>
                 <p>
-                To gather a comprehensive collection of food images, we explored three types of image-text pairings:
+                To gather a comprehensive collection of food images, we explore three types of image-text pairings:
                 <ul>
                     <li>Dish Images.
 As depicted in <a href="#annotation">Figure 1</a>, second row, this category includes images of dishes paired with their names.
 The text in this type provides the most succinct description compared to the others.</li>
                     <li>Recipe Images.
 Shown in <a href="#annotation">Figure 1</a>, third row, these data consist of recipe images accompanied by detailed recipe text.
 These images are of higher quality and are more informatively described than those in the other two categories.</li>